irmen/Pyro5/docs/source/servercode.rst

         self._pyroDaemon.register(thing)
         return thing    # just return it, no need to return a proxy

-This feature can be enabled or disabled by a config item, see :doc:`config`.
-(it is on by default).
-If it is off, a copy of the object itself is returned, and the client won't be able to interact with the actual new Pyro object in the server.
 There is a :file:`autoproxy` example that shows the use of this feature, and several other examples also make use of it.